 Similar to GOOG, FB benefited from the surge in gaming and ecommerce driving DR spend as brand advertising has fallen off.

 So Brian, yes, the trends that we saw in the end of Q1, we saw a pullback — pretty broad-based pullback, especially concentrated in some of the areas that we talked about, things like travel and auto, but really kind of broad-based, large and small advertisers.
 We saw relative strength even then in a few categories like gaming, where you have always-on campaigns that we’re able to pick up some supply because the lower pricing kind of cleared at the levels that those advertisers were trying to acquire users at.
 So that is one of the benefits of the auction.
 And then e-commerce, we’ve seen was not as strong as gaming, but we’ve seen that show signs of stability as well and all of those trends sort of continued into Q2.
 So I don’t think there’s a lot of vertical shifts, but I think we’ve seen e-commerce sort of do reasonably well.
 What we’re seeing is really, I think, pretty straightforward.
 We’re seeing people who are driving towards online conversion events do well because they’re able to — they’re able to kind of bid in the auction and get those users and get those results that they’re looking for.
 And people who are like looking for off-line or more top-of-funnel brand, there, we’ve seen more pullback in spend.

 Netflix Earnings: Q1 2020

-Management also relieved some concern over production pauses leading to a gap in content by explaining a less well-understood aspect of their business — they shoot far out relative to the industry — which means their 2020 slate is essentially set.
+Management also relieved at least some concern over production pauses leading to a gap in content by explaining a less well-understood aspect of their business — they shoot far out relative to the industry — which means their 2020 slate is essentially set.

-NFLX cemented themselves as one of the biggest beneficiaries of Coronavirus – but as Reed said, it’s just accelerating the multi-year secular shift towards streaming.
+NFLX cemented themselves as one of the biggest beneficiaries of Coronavirus – but as Reed said, it’s really just accelerating the multi-year secular shift towards streaming.